wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	    # Go render the response and return it to the client.
 	    return render(request, 'rango/category.html', context_dict)

-Notice that in the `context_dict` that we pass through, now includes the `result_list` and `query`, and if there is no query, we provide a default query, i.e. the category name.
+Notice that the `context_dict` now includes the `result_list` and `query`.
+If there is no query, we provide a default query, i.e. the category name.
 The query box then displays this value.

 ## Creating a `UserProfile` Instance {#section-hints-profiles}
 This section provides a solution for creating Rango `UserProfile` accounts.
 Recall that the standard Django `auth` `User` object contains a variety of standard information regarding an individual user, such as a username and password.
 We however chose to implement an additional `UserProfile` model to store additional information such as a user's Website and a profile picture.
 Here, we'll go through how you can implement this, using the following steps.

-- Create a `profile_registration.html` which will display the `UserProfileForm`.
+- Create a `profile_registration.html` that will display the `UserProfileForm`.
 - Create a `UserProfileForm` `ModelForm` class to handle the new form.
 - Create a `register_profile()` view to capture the profile details.
 - Map the view to a URL, i.e. `rango/register_profile/`.